ABHINAV2087/JavaScript_Learnings/notes.md

                                   and includes things like the scope chain, variable object, this value, and more.

-## three main types of execution contexts
+## Three main types of execution contexts

              1. Global Execution Context:
                 - The global execution context is the default context.